stefanreichert/chatbot/Readme.md

 This will start the chatbot, and you can interact with it via the console.
 Type 'exit' to quit the application.

-### Step 5: Run the Chatbot in the IDE
+### Step 4: Run the Chatbot in the IDE
 To run the chatbot in IntelliJ IDEA, follow these steps:

 1. Open IntelliJ IDEA.
 2. Open the project by selecting `File > Open` and navigating to the project directory.
 3. Wait for IntelliJ IDEA to index the project and download dependencies.
-4. Navigate to the `src/main/java/net/wickedshell/ai/chatbot/OllamaChat.java` file.
+4. Navigate to the `src/main/java/net/wickedshell/ai/chatbot/basic/BasicConsoleChatBot.java` file.
-5. Right-click on the `OllamaChat` class and select `Run 'OllamaChat.main()'`.
+5. Right-click on the `BasicConsoleChatBot` class and select `Run 'BasicConsoleChatBot.main()'`.

 This will start the chatbot, and you can interact with it via the console in the IDE.
 Type 'exit' to quit the application.